 Traditionally, Jewish boys are circumcised and given a Hebrew name on the eighth day after their birth during a brit milah ceremony.
-For information about engaging a mohel, please contact Executive Secretary to the Clergy Susan Galla at 948-2800 x112.
+For information about engaging a mohel, please contact Operations Manager Sue Safir (914-948-2800 x111).
 Be sure to contact the mohel and/or clergy before setting the date for the brit milah.

-For more information about planning your brit milah or simhat bat, please contact Executive Secretary to the Clergy Susan Galla at 948-2800 x112.
+For more information about planning your brit milah or simchat bat, please contact Operations Manager Sue Safir (914-948-2800 x111).

 Celebrating this joyful milestone marks an important moment for your child and, indeed, for your entire family.
-At Temple Israel Center, we view the B’nai Mitzvah experience as a multi-year journey that we hope is enriching, filled with learning and growth.
+At Temple Israel Center, we view the B’nai Mitzvah experience as a multi-year journey that we hope is enriching and filled with learning and growth.

-Sasson v’Simha, joy and happiness!
+Sasson v’Simcha, joy and happiness!
 That’s our wish for all who have found their life partner.

 Divorce can be a very difficult time.
-Rabbi Tucker can provide counsel and help you arrange for a proper get proceeding, which will respect the dignity of all parties.
+Rabbi Annie Tucker can provide counseling and help you arrange for a proper get (religious bill of divorce) proceeding, which will respect the dignity of all parties.
 In Jewish law, a civil divorce is not sufficient to terminate a validly contracted Jewish marriage.
-A get (religious bill of divorce) must be written and delivered.
-Please be in touch with Rabbi Annie Tucker at 914-948-2800 x115.
+A get must be written and delivered.
+Please be in touch with Rabbi Annie Tucker (914-948-2800 x115).

 Committed to the value of bikkur holim (visiting those who are ill), our clergy is available to speak or meet with congregants and their families in times of illness.
 In addition, active volunteers in our Hesed Circle can make arrangements for visits, rides, meals, or offer other practical help.
 Our goal is to build a web of loving kindness that reaches all members of our community.

-During morning minyan and every Shabbat and holiday, we recite the misheberah blessing, a prayer for those in need of healing.
-If you would like to add a name to the mishaberah list, which includes the full Hebrew name, please contact Executive Secretary to the Clergy Susan Galla at 914-948-2800 x112.
+During morning minyan and every Shabbat and holiday, we recite the misheberach blessing, a prayer for those in need of healing.
+If you would like to add a name to the mishaberach list, which includes the full Hebrew name, please contact Operations Manager Sue Safir (914-948-2800 x111).